radekj/player/README.md

 - `pot` - (int) - the actual amount of coins in the pot
 - `account` - (int) - the actual amount of coins in your account

+After each game the information about the cards of the challenger players and the table cards is sent to the player app to enable to adapt the algorithm to take into account other players' strategies.
+The `chellengers_cards` function is the hadler for processing this information.

 Tests
 -----